dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware.md

 [!code-csharp[Main](middleware/sample/Chain/Startup.cs?name=snippet1)]

 >[!WARNING]
-> Do not call `next` after the response has been sent to the client.
+> Do not call `next.Invoke` after the response has been sent to the client.
 Changes to `HttpResponse` after the response has started will throw an exception.
 For example, changes such as setting headers, status code, etc,  will throw an exception.
 Writing to the response body after calling `next`:
 > - May cause a protocol violation.
 For example, writing more than the stated `content-length`)
 > - May corrupt the body format.
 For example, writing an HTML footer to a CSS file.
 >